daattali/beautiful-jekyll/_drafts/2016-07-15-update-dell-host-to-vsphere-6-using-vum.md

 - Simplify and shorten the execution of support tickets.
 - Dell server, Dell software, it makes sense to me.

 In order to have an idea of the difference I downloaded the latest ISO build "3620759" from the VMware website to have the stock ISO and from the Dell website to have their customized one and compared it with PowerShell.
+Quick reminder of how the Compare-Object cmdlet works:

-<= are the objects only present in the reference (ESXiStock)
+- <= are the objects only present in the reference (ESXiStock)
-=> are the objects only present in the difference (ESXIDell)
+- => are the objects only present in the difference (ESXIDell)

 ![vibs-difference.jpg]({{site.baseurl}}/img/vibs-difference.jpg)

-The 2 main things we can note from this comparison are:
+The 2 main things we can note about the Dell build compared to the stock one:
-- More recent vib versions in the Dell build.
+- More recent packages versions.
-- More vibs in the Dell build, most likely drivers for hardware used in their servers.
+- Greater number of packages, most likely drivers for hardware used in their servers.

 I was actually surprised to see that the Dell build embedded more recent drivers but I guess VMware relies on the manufacturers to provide their ISOs with versions certified for their Support, which would make perfect sense.